One amorphous transformer = saves 13,000 yuan per year?

 The widespread adoption of amorphous transformers relies not only on their inherent strengths but also on the dual boost from national policies and technological breakthroughs.
 Today, they have evolved from a “niche choice” into an “essential piece of equipment.”

 Among these, amorphous transformers—being the core product category for high efficiency and energy savings—have been included in the key promotion list.
-In the State Grid Corporation of China’s “15th Five-Year Plan” distribution network renovation, the penetration rate of amorphous transformers is steadily rising toward over 40%, while aging, high-energy-consuming transformers (such as models S7 and S8) are being phased out gradually.
+In China’s State Grid’s “15th Five-Year Plan” distribution network renovation, the penetration rate of amorphous transformers is steadily rising toward over 40%, while aging, high-energy-consumption transformers (such as models S7 and S8) are being phased out gradually.

 In these scenarios, amorphous transformers have become the “standard configuration.”